 Why is employee engagement so critical?
 It’s simple - employees who are engaged in their work are more productive and more motivated.
 As a result, organisations with highly engaged employees enjoy increased profitability while employees are more likely to remain at their current employer.

 Leading organisations understand how employee benefits contribute to engagement and satisfaction.
 But how do you know what benefits employees actually want?

 It’s Not Only About Money

-Feeling valued and appreciated, using our strengths, finding meaning in what we do, knowing that what we do matters, being aligned with the company values and feeling part of the culture all play a crucial role in employee engagement and work satisfaction.
+Firstly, feeling valued and appreciated, using our strengths, finding meaning in what we do, being aligned with the company values and feeling part of the culture all play a crucial role in employee engagement and work satisfaction.

-Let’s be honest - compensation is also very important.
+But let’s be honest, compensation is also very important.
 What employee doesn’t want to be compensated well for their efforts?
 However, when talking about compensation, it’s important that salary is not the only thing that’s discussed.
 In fact, employees who only look at their salary as opposed to their total reward, including employee benefits, workplace benefits, pension and insurances, undervalue their total compensation and are likely to be missing out on a significant part of their package.

 Each generation has its own needs and preferences depending on life stage and other factors.
 This is why a company’s employee benefits offering needs to be personalised.